Biden says Cuomo should resign if investigation confirms sexual harassment allegations - KVIA

 “Takes a lot of courage to come forward,” he said.
 “So, the presumption is they should be taken seriously.
 And it should be investigated.
 And that’s what’s underway now.”

-The comments mark the President’s most explicit repudiation of Cuomo since multiple women made allegations of sexual harassment or unwanted advances against the New York governor.
+The comments from Biden mark his most explicit repudiation of Cuomo since multiple women made allegations of sexual harassment or unwanted advances against the New York governor.
+They came in an interview with Stephanopoulos in which Biden encouraged migrants not to come to the US as a crisis unfolds at the country’s southwestern border — with thousands of unaccompanied children now in federal custody — and he expressed openness to changing the Senate’s filibuster rule for the first time.

+Cuomo, asked about the President’s comments during a teleconference call Wednesday, said, “If you committed a crime, you can be prosecuted.
+That’s true.
+But what President Biden said was we should do an investigation.”

+The President, Cuomo continued, “said there should be a review.
+I agree with him on that.”

 Biden had said Sunday that he wants to see what comes of the investigation into the allegations when asked if the Democratic governor should resign.

-Note: This story has been updated with comments from Gov. Cuomo during a teleconference call Wednesday.